openstack/openstacksdk/api_strawman/pystack/overview.rst

 * ``update(obj, **kwargs)``: Updates an existing resource with the supplied values.
 * ``delete(obj)``: Deletes an existing resource.

-Additonally, clients have methods to handle all of the interaction you will need with the API.
+Additionally, clients have methods to handle all of the interaction you will need with the API.

 ----------------------